Indre-V/blossom-therapy/README.md

 ## Testing

-Blossom-Therapy website underwent an extensive testing process to ensure its functionality, accessibility, and performance.
+Blossom-Therapy-Insights website underwent an extensive testing process to ensure its functionality, accessibility, and performance.
 This involved validating the code, assessing accessibility, conducting performance tests, performing cross-device testing, verifying browser compatibility, evaluating user stories, and incorporating user feedback to improve the overall user experience
 Testing summary and results can be found in [TESTING.md](TESTING.md) file.